 It's a common question when purchasing a property.
 Should you take out insurance on the property before settlement?

 Well, there are sound legal reasons for this, so keep watching as in this video John Gallagher from Argon Law in Queensland will explain more.

 Always ensure you seek professional advice for your specific circumstances, the above is intended to be general in nature.

-The risk is of course that the property is damaged between the time you sign the contract and the time for settlement.
+The risk is that the property is damaged between the time you sign the contract and the time for settlement.

 The seller isn’t necessarily obliged to repair that damage or to insure for it.

-The Qld Property Law Act does entitle a buyer to terminate a contract if the property is “destroyed by fire storm or tempest so as to be unfit for occupation” but in less extreme circumstances or where the damage is caused in some other way, you could face the prospect of having to settle on the purchase of a damaged property.
+The Qld Property Law Act does entitle a buyer to terminate a contract if a dwelling is destroyed or damaged before settlement so as to be “unfit for occupation”, but in less extreme circumstances, or where the damage is not to a dwelling, you could face the prospect of having to settle on the purchase of a damaged property.